Security Architecture

 Report a Security Issue

-If you believe you have discovered a vulnerability, please contact us at security@cyfr.technology.
-We participate in responsible disclosure and will respond within 48 hours.
+If you believe you have discovered a vulnerability, contact security@cyfr.technology.
+We participate in responsible disclosure and respond within 48 hours.